The Spiritual Laws That Govern Each Of The 7 Chakras

 Consider the possibilities in front of you and listen to signals from your body.
 These sensations generating from the root chakra are either comfortable or uncomfortable.
 Your body evaluates every possible decision in terms of its likelihood to meet your needs for safety or increase the level of threat you experience.
 The first chakra, which connects you with the earth, provides essential information as to the potential nourishment or toxicity that is available to you as a result of the actions you are taking.

-The creativity chakra, called svadhishtana, is associated with creativity in all its expressions.
+The sacral chakra or creativity chakra, called svadhishtana, is associated with creativity in all its expressions.
 Located in the area of your sexual organs, the energy of this center can be used for biological reproduction.
 When channeled into higher energy centers, it fuels the creative force that enables you to paint a beautiful picture, build a business, or create a life of love and abundance.

 The Law of Least Effort is lively in the second chakra.
 When your vital energy is flowing through your center of creativity, you co-create your life.
 The solution to every problem is rarely on the level of the problem.
 Rather, it comes from a deeper domain of creativity.
 Creativity is the process of taking the same raw material and creating different contexts and relationships between the components.